allscale/allscale_amdados/README.md

 Make sure your build folder is located outside the source folder.
 Eclipse is not capable of dealing with such a setup correctly.

+### Coverage

+Building the coverage us currently only supported on Linux, as Perl and Bash are required.
+To build and view the coverage set the corresponding CMake flag to `ON` and run:

+    $ make
+    $ make coverage
+    $ xdg-open coverage/index.html

 ### Armadillo Library

 The Armadillo matrix library is used only (!) for testing of matrix operations.